KongZ/graylog-plugin-slack/README.md

 * Color - A color of Slack attachment.
 I recommend `#FF0000` (red) color for alert and `#0000FF` (blue) color for output
 * Channel - A Slack channel or user name to receive a message.
 * Message icon - Override Slack bot icon with this icon URL.
 You can leave this field empty to use icon which is configured when creating Slack webhook or Slack app.
-* User name - Overide Slack bot user name.
+* User name - Override Slack bot user name.
 You can leave this field empty to use a bot name which is configured when creating Slack webhook or Slack app.
 * Include stream information - You can extend a message by including Graylog Stream information
 * Notify user - When message is sent to Slack, also tag these users or channels.
-You can direclty enter user name in `@user` or use a field variable to tag a user name which was found on a log.
+You can directly enter user name in `@user` or use a field variable to tag a user name which was found on a log.
 For example, `${login_by}` will tag a Slack user which name was found in Graylog log's field `login_by`
 * Footer icon - Add a footer icon to Slack message
 * Timestamp field - Add a Slack message timestamp.
 By default, a timestamp should be selected from `timestamp` field
 * Graylog URL - If this field provided, it will add a link back to Graylog server on Slack message